 Processing Quantitative Data Files

-A quantitative dataset is typically a data matrix consisting of rows and columns where one row corresponds to one observation and one column corresponds to one variable.
+A quantitative dataset is typically a data matrix consisting of rows and columns where one row corresponds to one unit of observation and one column corresponds to one variable.
 To analyse quantitative data, software for statistical analysis is needed, as well as at least basic knowledge of statistics and quantitative methods.

 In social sciences, empirical quantitative data are usually collected by surveys, for example, by a postal, telephone, face-to-face or Internet survey.
 When such collection methods are used, the unit of observation is most often the individual, and the variables in the data matrix represent the survey responses of these individuals.
 Data matrices are sometimes also called microdata (referring to individual response data) or numerical data.